 The EET service provides learning and employment opportunities to the OXME website where it:

 - updates the range of positive activities young people aged 13+ can enjoy in their leisure time

 - promotes activities via Activities Oxfordshire

-- operates the WebChat service accessed through OXME.
+- operates an enquiry form service accessed through OXME.

-Casework for young people who are Not in Education, Employment or Training (NEET) or at risk of NEET to support them into:
+One-to-one casework support for young people who are Not in Education, Employment or Training (NEET) or at risk of NEET to support them into

 - further education

 - other training

-Referrals for casework can come from our tracking and support calls, other internal services, external services and organisations.
-Young people and their parents/carers may also self-refer directly via the oxme.info website or contact us via WebChat service.
+Referrals for one-to-one casework can come from our tracking and support calls, other internal services, external services and organisations.
+Young people and their parents/carers may also self-refer directly via the oxme.info website or contact us via our enquiry form

 Digital Safeguarding provides the OXME website with content appropriate for young people.
 Supporting colleagues in their work-related use of social media, delivering e-safety information, training and advice.
 It also links the Oxfordshire Safeguarding Children Board and the Practitioners Toolkit to support all those working with families to access appropriate materials and resources.